 - The Indians wear caps with a new colorway (navy visor and crown/red front panel).

 - The Mariners' triton logo makes its debut on the club's new primary spring caps.

 - The Mets return to their interlocking NY logo in orange on an all-blue cap.

 - The Rays bring back the sunburst logo on a new colorway (light blue visor and crown/white front panel).

-If you can't wait, then you're not alone.
-It's also just about time to see those guys who made news by staying put this offseason: Yoenis Cespedes is back with the Mets, Andrew McCutchen with the Pirates (not traded), Jose Bautista with the Blue Jays, Mark Trumbo with the Orioles, Justin Turner, Kenley Jansen and Rich Hill with the Dodgers, Jeremy Hellickson with the Phillies and Carlos Gomez with the Rangers.
-Order the same gear they will be wearing.
+It's also time to see those guys who made news by staying put this offseason: Yoenis Cespedes is back with the Mets, Andrew McCutchen with the Pirates (not traded), Jose Bautista with the Blue Jays, Mark Trumbo with the Orioles, Justin Turner, Kenley Jansen and Rich Hill with the Dodgers, Jeremy Hellickson with the Phillies and Carlos Gomez with the Rangers.
+Order the same gear they are wearing.